-- Modern VS Contemporary- Modern furniture originated in 1900’s and creates sleek and stylish interiors.
+- Modern VS Contemporary- Modern furniture originated in the 1900s and creates sleek and stylish interiors.
 Contemporary is the one used most commonly today.

-It is important to have exclusive designs either according to the customer wants or according to one’s own preferences as a furniture designer.
-Keeping up with the modern day designs and customizing according to the customers or having an exquisite design collection is a choice one has to make.
+It is important to have exclusive designs either according to the customer’s wants or according to one’s own preferences as a furniture designer.
+Keeping up with the modern-day designs and customizing according to the customers or having an exquisite design collection is a choice one has to make.

 Required Raw Materials